crossplane/docs/content/master/cli/command-reference.md

 To clear the cache and download the CRD files again use the `--clean-cache` flag.

-For example, to validate a manage resource against a provider, first, create a provider manifest file.
+To validate a managed resource against a provider, first, create a provider manifest file.
 For example, to validate an IAM role from Provider AWS, use the
 [Provider AWS IAM](https://marketplace.upbound.io/providers/upbound/provider-aws-iam/v1.0.0)